theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 #### {{< floatimage src="img/HolidayLights-Bushes-176.jpg" float="right" alt="Holiday Lights" size="40" >}}November 24-December 31 <br>Holiday Lights at Shore Acres State Park

-More info on this very special holiday event, brought to us by the Friends of Shore Acres since 1987, and the New Timed Entry System, [click here](/event/annual-holiday-lights-at-shore-acres/)!
+More info on this very special holiday event, brought to us by the [**Friends of Shore Acres**](https://shoreacres.net/about-us/about-friends-of-shore-acres-inc/) since 1986, and the New Timed Entry System, [**click here**](/event/annual-holiday-lights-at-shore-acres/)!

 {{< spacer 50>}}